 Need for a Streamlined Timesheet Approval Process

-Recordkeeping – the Fair Labor Standards Acts (FLSA) requires employers to maintain accurate payroll records upto 3 years and timesheet of employees for upto 2 years.
+The Fair Labor Standards Act (FLSA) requires employers to maintain accurate payroll records for up to 3 years and timesheets of employees for up to 2 years.
 Accurate recordkeeping saves organizations from payroll fraud and compliance issues.

 Automating the Timesheet Approval Process

-Recognizing overtime – approving timesheets involves more than simple review, payment for normal work hours is different from calculations for overtime work hours.
+Approving timesheets involves more than a simple review, payment for normal work hours differs from calculations for overtime work hours.